 Today's news, in its many broadcast formats, is rarely fully accurate.
 Tight schedules, content-hungry editors, careless reporting, syndicated stories and the relentless pursuit of dramatic headlines all risk distorting the truth.
 Sometimes, critics of the Bible assume that its text suffers from the same defects.
 It does not!
 Interestingly, serious historians have less trouble with the Bible's accuracy, than academic theologians who do not want to accept what it says.

-Peter intends to leave a 'legacy document', and wants to make sure that nobody will dispute its authenticity.
-Peter writes as an eye witness of Jesus' ministry, transfiguration, death, resurrection and ascension.
-He knows that Jesus is the Divine Saviour of the world, and not just a good teacher or visionary peace-leader who came to an untimely end.
+Peter intended to leave a 'legacy document', and wanted to make sure that nobody would dispute its authenticity.
+He wrote as an eye-witness of Jesus' ministry, transfiguration, death, resurrection and ascension.
+He knew that Jesus is the Divine Saviour of the world, and not just a good teacher or visionary peace-leader who came to an untimely end.
 At the transfiguration, Peter had personally heard the voice from heaven authenticating Jesus Christ as God the Son (Mark 9:2-8).
 And that evidence was equally experienced by two other witnesses, James and John.
 The heavenly message totally matched the character of Jesus, whom they had come to know and love.

 © Dr Paul Adams